errorstreamhq/errorstream-laravel/README.md

      ErrorStream\ErrorStream\ErrorStreamServiceProvider::class,
 ]
 ```
-Then ass the Facade to the aliases array in the config/app.php file.
+Then add the Facade to the aliases array in the config/app.php file.
 ```php
 'aliases' => [
     // ...